 The Puget Sound Cooperative Colony, started in Port Angeles in 1887, marked the state's first communitarian experiment and the beginnings of the East End of Port Angeles.
-The community lasted only a brief period and was on the decline by the late 1890s, extinct by 1904.3 following the Rochdale plan (of Rochdale, England).
-Located on Holmes Harbor, Whidbey Island, they described themselves as a "gathering of like-minded radicals who sought to retain a socialist entity outside the confines of a regimented communal existence."
-Members owned their own boats, which they used to move their commerce to Everett and other nearby communities for sale.
-The colony platted the townsite in 1900.6
+The community lasted only a brief period and was on the decline by the late 1890s, extinct by 1904.

 The socialist Equality Colony was established by the Brotherhood of the Co-Operative Commonwealth at Blanchard (Samish Bay, near Edison) in the 1890s.
-In spite of the Brotherhood's goals to colonize a western state, by the early 1900s the colony was on the decline.4
+In spite of the Brotherhood's goals to colonize a western state, by the early 1900s the colony was on the decline.